motus-engineering/zephyr-app/README.md

 The CI build may fail at any one of the above steps.
 The CI Pipeline must be passing in order to merge code to `develop` or `main`.

-## Firmware Release Process
-Follows the process described in the Motus [SOP - Git Firmware Management](https://docs.google.com/document/d/1T6_ogBWhr2-Q9jRyn47n8mObT7cwgjO1i3QbFDEQ63c) document.

 ### Release Checklist
 Before merging to master
 * Ensure the VERSION file in the root directory has been updated
 * Update `release_notes.txt` with the summaries of the features and bug fixes added since the last release.
 This information will get included in the release description on Github.
-* From the Continuous Integration Pipeline [Github Action](https://github.com/mdg-00271/mfc-cascade-pcb-fw/actions/workflows/ci.yml), use the `Run Workflow` dropdown to select the build type and run the release workflow.
-A tagged [release](https://github.com/mdg-00271/mfc-cascade-pcb-fw/releases) will be created in Github with the associated firmware application files.
+* From the Continuous Integration Pipeline [Github Action](https://github.com/motus-engineering/zephyr-app/actions/workflows/ci.yml), use the `Run Workflow` dropdown to select the build type and run the release workflow.
+A tagged [release](https://github.com/motus-engineering/zephyr-app/releases) will be created in Github with the associated firmware application files.
 A release build will follow the `major.minor.patch` format (e.g. 1.2.3).
 Other options will follow the `major.minor.patch-git_hash+build_type` format (e.g. 1.2.3-abcd1234+debug).